robojones/z1/README.md

 process.argv[2] === 'hello' // true
 ```

-### Install
+### Install and Uninstall

-This command allows you to install additional features.
+This command allows you to add and remove additional features.

 1. __zsh__ - shell completion for zsh
 2. __bash__ - shell completion for bash _(coming soon)_